ndf-zz/remootio-adapter/README.md

 by entering the command key followed by an updated value and then enter.
 Time values 1,2,m and h are set in units of 0.01s.
 Feeding time is in minutes.
-Throttle
-CV is roughly 5.0 * val / 255 Volts.

 ## Connectors